For several years, I tortured myself psychologically and emotionally. To this day I look back and ask myself, Why?

 Later on I came to understand that Alzheimer's World was there all the time.
 Alzheimer's World is a parallel universe.
 Parallel to what we think of as our world, the real world.

-When you look at behavior and actions from the perspective of the person who is deeply forgetful, it doesn't seem so bad anymore.
+When you look at the behaviors and actions from the perspective of the person who is deeply forgetful, it doesn't seem so bad anymore.

 You can start out in Alzheimer's world by asking yourself, Why?